-Many manufactures offer complete 15 lb (6.8 kg) carbon road bikes.
+Many manufacturers offer complete 15 lb (6.8 kg) carbon road bikes.
 This is the minimum bike weight according to the UCI rules.
-Carbon frames themselves weighs as little as 700-1000 grams.
+Carbon frames themselves weigh as little as 700-1000 grams.
 20 lb complete carbon mountain bikes are commonly available as well.

 Complete aluminum road bikes, on the other hand, weigh around 18 pounds on average.
 That’s 3 pounds heavier.
-Top of the line aluminum frames weigh about a half of a pound more than carbon frames.
-Aluminum mountain bike frames weigh around 1 pound more than comparable carbon frames.
+Top-of-the-line aluminum frames weigh about half a pound more than carbon frames.
+Aluminum mountain bikes weigh around 1 pound more than comparable carbon fiber mountain bikes.

-Carbon fiber frames are lighter than aluminum frames because the material is less dense.
+Carbon fiber frames are lighter than their aluminum counterparts because the material is less dense.
 The density of modern carbon fiber is about 1.9 g/cm^3 compared to aluminum which has a density of about 2.3 g/cm^3.
-Carbon fiber has an incredibly high strength to weight ratio.
+Carbon fiber has an incredibly high strength-to-weight ratio.

 For most riders, the weight difference is pretty insignificant.
 In fact, most of us could stand to lose the extra 1-3 pound difference between the frame materials.
 This would provide better performance gains and cost thousands of dollars less than buying a lighter bike.